Anti-terrorism legislation: Philippines

 The Human Security Act of 2007, signed into law by President Gloria Macapagal Arroyo and effective since July 2007, officially aimed at tackling militants in the southern Philippines, including the Abu Sayyaf group, which has links to al-Qaeda and has been blamed for bombings and kidnappings in the region.
 Under the law, three days of warrantless detention are authorized, although arresting officers are obliged to immediately inform a judge about the arrest.
-Furthermore, detained terrorists are entitled to see a lawyer, a priest, a doctor, or family members.
+Furthermore, detained suspects are entitled to see a lawyer, a priest, a doctor, or family members.
 The law allows eavesdropping on suspects as well as access to bank accounts for authorities.
 Convictions could result in 40-year prison sentences, but compensations are provided for in case of miscarriage of justice.
 Terrorism was defined by Section 3 as "sowing and creating a condition of widespread and extraordinary fear and panic among the populace in order to coerce the government to give in to an unlawful demand", a formulation criticized by Wilson Fortaleza, national president and third nominee of the labor party-list group Sanlakas, who claimed the law could be used to crush political dissent.

+Human rights group Karapatan said that "Under Marcos Jr., the Anti-Terrorism Act of 2020 and the Terrorism Financing Prevention and Suppression Act of 2012 have been aggressively enforced not to protect the public, but to persecute critics and suppress dissent".
+Human Rights Watch had previously criticized the Anti-Terrorism Act signed by President Rodrigo Duterte in 2020, describing the law as a "human rights disaster in the making" that opens the door to "arbitrary arrests and long prison sentences for people or representatives of organizations that have displeased the president".
+In 2026, journalist Frenchie Mae Cumpio and activist Marielle Domequil were convicted of financing terrorism.
+Press freedom advocates described the conviction as a "travesty of justice".